rorense/Great-North-Assignment/README.md

 ### 1. The header is stacked vertically, we would like it horizontal
 With the help of a plugin: "Elementor Header & Footer", I was able to align the header horizontally.
-With this tool, different elements can be modified using the Elementor plugin.
+With this tool, different elements such as the header can be modified using the Elementor plugin.

 ![image](https://github.com/rorense/Great-North-Assignment/assets/103559314/a8737472-438b-4d7c-a24f-000d0d3088c0)